City of Bad Gandersheim

 In the Autostadt in Wolfsburg, you can experience the topic of mobility in all its facets.
 Marvel at sparkling classic cars in the multi-brand ZeitHaus automobile museum, allow yourself to be inspired by exciting driving experiences, or take a look at the mobility of the future in interactive exhibitions.
 A large family world makes the hearts of the youngest visitors beat faster and an extraordinary programme of events will amaze young and old alike.

-An unbelievable 22,000 m² of unique play, fun and sports facilities await your visit.
+Swimming, splashing, catching some waves, playing on more than 3,000 m² of water area: In BadeLand Wolfsburg Northern Germany's largest leisure and adventure water park, a unique game, fun and sports offer awaits your visit.
 Look forward to the next infusion in the panorama sauna, leave everyday life behind you on the massage couch or relax in the 36-degree-water of our warm whirlpool bath.
 With the fantastic atmosphere of the bathing area and a variety of saunas that is second to none, your stay will be an unforgettable experience for the whole family.

 phaeno Science Center